Public Services Building (Map)

 Department Overview / Scope of Work

 The Planning Program’s mission is to help support the values and achieve the goals of the Pueblo of Laguna by providing expertise in planning and offering professional advice on issues that affect the Pueblo’s physical development.
-The Planning Program develops and updates comprehensive and topic-specific plans for the Pueblo of Laguna; compiles data relevant to planning; designs and implements studies and public involvement processes necessary for planning; provides guidance regarding appropriate land use, master site planning, and building design; supports tribal departments in strategic planning processes and project management planning; and participates in regional planning processes and forums.
+The Planning Program develops and updates comprehensive and topic-specific plans for the Pueblo of Laguna; compiles data relevant to planning; designs and implements studies and public involvement processes necessary for planning; provides guidance regarding appropriate land use, master site planning, and building design; supports Pueblo departments in strategic planning processes and project management planning; and participates in regional planning processes and forums.

 Programs & Activities